 - Be performing the work yourself.

 - Own the home (you must provide proof of ownership if the property has been purchased recently).

 - Live in the home.

 You may be asked to show photo ID for verification.

 Note: A homeowner is not permitted to install, alter or modify the main electrical service (which includes the main panel’s main breaker and the meter base).
 However, a homeowner is permitted to alter or tie into the main panel (with the exception of the main breaker) and may add a sub-panel to an existing main service, provided there is an existing main breaker.

 See the homeowner plumbing guide and the homeowner electrical guide for tips on doing it yourself.

 If you are hiring a contractor, they must have a valid City of Calgary business licence and obtain the proper permits.
 It is the homeowner’s responsibility to ensure these permits have been obtained.
 This information can be obtained by calling the Planning Services Centre.

 A homeowner may not apply for a trade permit on behalf of a contractor.
 If your contractor is performing the work, they must apply for the applicable trade permit.

-If you have an inquiry in regards to building, plumbing, electrical or HVAC code, submit a Technical Assistance Centre service request.
+If you have an inquiry in regards to building, plumbing, electrical or HVAC code, submit a Technical Assistance Centre service request or call 311.
 For all other inquiries (e.g. Land Use Bylaw questions), please contact the Planning Services Centre.